 Yeargroup came about after I discovered some family graves held the names of the Fallen.
 Within the walls of the Royal British Legion many ex-servicemen helped me by explaining military details that I had no knowledge of.
 Eventually 12 of us formed a group hence Ystalyfera Electronic Archive Research group and we began collecting data and photographs.
 Sadly in 2007 Noel Watkin a valued member and friend passed away, and when Mr. Aneurin Griffiths in 2009 and then Mr. Brynmor Jonathan passed away, my 'Group' was down to just two.

 Today I continue Yeargroup in memory of the 10 who held the same thoughts and beliefs that history should be remembered not only for its achievements but for its people, the very people that came to this valley, had their children and worked hard and long to form part of our past so that we could have a future.

+The history and heritage of Ystalyfera is put online by Swansea Valley researcher Val Trevallion and Wolfian Design.
 All copyright remains with the original copyright holder, and all original research is copyright Val Trevallion, YEARGroup.